 Whether you’re a weekend mechanic or just someone who owns a lot of vehicles, you may have dreamed of having a complete automotive shop of your own.
-If you have a backyard that’s big enough or some rural property, you can set up a shop that allows you to work on cars and trucks for yourself and others.
+If you have a backyard that’s big enough or some rural property, you can set up a shop that allows you to work on Jeep Car Leasing, Audi Q8 Used Cars and trucks for yourself and others.
 Be sure to check your local zoning to avoid violating any ordinances as to size of the building and offset from your property lines.

 Construct a Building